contractlevel/yield-v2/docs/protocol/WORKFLOW.md

 | Epoch cron                                    | `epoch.OnEpochCronTrigger`            | Read the active strategy's TVL and call `ParentVault.closeEpoch`.                                                                         |
 | `ParentVault.EpochExecuting`                  | `epoch.OnEpochExecuting`              | For a remote net withdrawal, call `ChildVault.executeEpochWithdraw` on the active strategy chain.                                         |

 All EVM log triggers wait for finalized logs.
 A separate `RebalanceDepositSuccess` handler is registered for every configured child chain, so the concrete handler count grows with the number of child vaults.
-The standard CRE service quota allows [EVM log triggers from up to five contracts](https://docs.chain.link/cre/service-quotas#evm-log-trigger), which limits the standard configuration to five monitored vaults and therefore five networks.
-Before adding another network, the commercial operator must arrange an appropriate limit increase with Chainlink Labs and update the workflow configuration.
+The standard CRE service quota allows [EVM log triggers from up to five contracts](https://docs.chain.link/cre/service-quotas#evm-log-trigger), which limits the standard configuration to five monitored vaults and therefore five networks. <!-- @review `config.staging.json` currently configures six vault networks, which already exceeds this standard quota. --> Before adding another network, the commercial operator must arrange an appropriate limit increase with Chainlink Labs and update the workflow configuration.
 See [CRE Service Quotas](../operator/OPERATIONS.md#cre-service-quotas).

 ## Rebalance flow